 The practice is fully committed to the immunisation of infants and children as a protection against disease.

-Childhood Immunisations are carried out by the nursing team on Tuesday mornings by appointment.
-You will be notified by letter when these are due.
+Childhood Immunisations are carried out by the nursing team and you will be notified by letter when these are due.

 If your child is unwell or you are unable to attend for any reason please contact the surgery to re-arrange the appointment.

 Women’s Health and Family Planning

 The surgery offers cervical screening and encourages all eligible patients to attend regular screening.

 Fully confidential contraceptive advice including the morning after pill is available from your Doctor.

 Please click here for further advice and information on Coils and Implants: